High-speed rail in the United States: California

 California Proposition 1A, passed in November 2008, authorized the state to issue $9.95 billion in bonds to fund the first phase of a planned multi-phase high-speed rail network.
 Conventional steel-wheel on rail technology is the adopted mode with trains traveling at speeds of up to 220 mph.
 Los Angeles to San Francisco via the Central Valley was expected to be the first phase of the network, though the initial operating segments have since become unclear.
 The California High-Speed Rail Authority (CHSRA) is the lead agency charged with planning and implementing the system.
 The state was awarded $2.55 billion in funding from the federal government in 2010.

 Since the passage of Proposition 1A, cost estimates for the project have risen due to increased planning and disputes over routes.
 Ridership projections have faced scrutiny by a number of groups including the Reason Foundation.
 In May 2013, with cost estimates double the original figures approved by the voters in 2008, opponents filed lawsuits intended to invalidate the $10 billion bond measures which were part of the financing of the rail line.

 By December 2018, the Authority had 119 mi of right-of-way from Madera to near Bakersfield under contract and in construction.
-However, the estimated cost of a now scaled down system had increased from $33.6 billion to $77.3 billion and, including federal funding, the California High-Speed Rail Authority had only about $12.7 billion - approximately one-eighth of the funding required.
-Governor Gavin Newsom has still expressed support for the project despite the funding shortfall, reduced scope, and swelling costs.
+However, the estimated cost of a now scaled-down system had increased from $33.6 billion to $77.3 billion and, including federal funding, the California High-Speed Rail Authority had only about $12.7 billion - approximately one-eighth of the funding required.
+Governor Gavin Newsom has still expressed support for the project despite the funding shortfall, reduced scope, and swelling costs, which by 2023 were estimated in $128 billion.